 Equivalently, note that a neighboring region to $\cW_k$ is one which differs only by the switching of one inequality.
 Denote the index of the switched inequality by the map $s_{k}(.):\mathcal N_k \to \{1,..,p\}$.
 For simplicity, we use the notation $s_{k\ell}:=s_k(\ell)$.

-We use Theorem \ref{th.uncertain} to show that the problem of constructing a PWLR Lyapunv function over a given partition, i.e. a given $H$, can be solved via linear programming.
-However, instead of encoding the nondecreasingness condition into precomputed sign patterns as in \cite{PWLRj}, we use here alternative condition which are stated in the following proposition:
+We use Theorem \ref{th.uncertain} to show that the problem of constructing a PWLR Lyapunov function over a given partition, i.e. a given $H$, can be solved via linear programming.
+However, instead of encoding the nondecreasingness condition into precomputed sign patterns as in the previous chapter, we use here alternative conditions which are stated in the following proposition.